camspiers/silverstripe-twig/README.md

 ##Overview

 SilverStripe Twig enables the use of the Twig templating engine in SilverStripe 2.4.
+SilverStripe Twig appears to work in SilverStripe 3 but isn't throughly tested.

 If you are not familiar with Twig, check out the [docs](http://twig.sensiolabs.org/).